bresliev/learnPython/README.md

 # learnPython
 This is Python learning repos
-Hope help me spend the rest my carret in Python and Data science... :)
+Hope help me spend the rest of my carrer doing Python and Data science... :)